trimstray/nginx-admins-handbook/README.md

   > Monitoring for health is important on all types of load balancing mainly for business continuity.
 Passive checks watches for failed or timed-out connections as they pass through NGINX as requested by a client.

-  > This functionality is enabled by default but the parameters mentioned here allow you to tweak their behavior.
+  > This functionality is enabled by default but the parameters mentioned here allow you to tweak their behaviour.
 Default values are: `max_fails=1` and `fail_timeout=10s`.

 ###### Example